Republican Police Corps: Organization

 Each Questura had a company-sized public order duty; also the Regional Inspectorates had analogous units.
 Alongside the regular police forces, did exist some "special police units", including ill-famed "Banda Koch" (formally known as "Reparto Speciale di Polizia Repubblicana" or "Republican Police Special Unit") active in Rome, "Banda Carità" (also known as "Reparto Servizi Speciali" or "Special Services Unit") active in Florence and Padua, and other so-called "Repression bands".
-Most of these band members were heavy sentenced or extra-judicially killed in the immediate aftermaths of World War II.
+Most of these band members were heavily sentenced or extra-judicially killed in the immediate aftermath of World War II.